Fashion in India: 1980s-1990s and fashion boom

 By the early 1980s, the first generation of Indian fashion designers started cropping up, including Satya Paul.
 However, it was Rohit Khosla (1958–1994) who became a pioneer in the fashion industry, when he co-founded Ensemble" in 1987, with Tarun Tahiliani, Abu Jani-Sandeep Khosla and others.
 Though the "Anarkali-style" has been around ever since, it was first popularised after Mughal-e-Azam (1969).
 It was Abu Jani-Sandeep Khosla, who, inspired by costumes of Mughal courtesans and Meena Kumari's costumes in Pakeezah (1975), introduced the floor-length Anarkali-style of churidaar-kurta in 1988, which soon became the Indian version of the ball gown.

 In 1986, the Ministry of Textiles, Government of India opened the National Institute of Fashion Technology (NIFT) in Delhi with the help of the Fashion Institute of Technology, New York.
 It played an important role in bringing in locally trained fashion designers.
 By 2010, it had developed 15 branches across India, and smaller private fashion institutions had also developed.
 Also in 1987, Tarun Tahiliani and his wife Shailja 'Sal' Tahiliani, founded Ensemble, India's first multi-designer boutique in Mumbai.

 In 1990, economic liberalisation of the Indian economy took place, which also propelled the fashion industry.
-In the following decade, fashion industry experienced a boom, both in terms of volume and trends.
+In the following decade, the fashion industry experienced a boom, both in terms of volume and trends.
 Designer Suneet Varma, inspired by his corsetry- raining in France, introduced an indo-western, metal breast plate, followed by the "corset blouse" in 1992, made with satin, polyester taffeta or stretch lace.
 It was designed to replace the traditional choli, or Indian blouse worn with a sari.
 In its early years, the 1980s, Indian design largely focused on haute couture; however, in the next decade, India saw a growth in the domestic retail industry, as well as an influx of outsourced garment business from the western countries.
 This meant better quality and larger manufacturing facilities available locally.
 Together, these reasons spurred many Indian designers to start their prêt-à-porter (ready-to-wear) lines.